Andalusia – Jaén Province – traumas in Beas de Segura

 You may or may not get slightly better food at Café Bar Carillo at 19 Calle la Feria (Low Intermediate C+) which competes with the hotel to be the best place in town.
 Their Serrano ham was okay (B-) and the rest of the food was entirely edible and more refined than elsewhere (C).

 Despite it’s proximity to the hotel, it’s probably best to avoid Valparaíso Restaurante at 29 Avenida Don Manuel Ardoy, even if it does have a terrace on the street (the interior is quite gloomy).
-You do get very large portions of food, but if quality is important to you, I don’t think you’ll like it.
-Also, although it’s run by a woman, I know a female colleague who felt it to be too testosterone-heavy.
+I say this because, although you do get very large portions of food, if quality is important to you, I don’t think you’ll like it.
+Also, although it was managed by a quite forceful woman when I was there, a female colleague told me she felt it to be too testosterone-heavy when she checked it out, and it’s true the clientele is predominantly male.

 The nicest place to be in terms of atmosphere, if not the food, is Casa Arturo at 20 Calle la Feria.
 Streetview here.
 The bar itself is quite old and atmospheric and the terrace is well located under some trees on the rambla next to the river.
 For this reason I came here more than anywhere else.